 Retire Fiery Red, Try Mustard

-This year marked the return of fire-engine red and other similarly bold tones.
+This year marked the return of fire-engine red and other similarly bold tones—it's still a big color in fashion too.
 Next year is no different, with more bold tones entering the paint landscape, but the trend steers closer to mustard yellows.

 Retire Pewter, Try Greige